Tushar-Indurjeeth/Tushar-Indurjeeth/README.md

 # 💫 About Me:
-Highly motivated self taught web developer with a passion for coding, proficient and experienced in building websites using React.js, Next.js and Tailwind CSS
+Highly motivated self taught web developer with a passion for coding, proficient and experienced in building websites using React.js, Next.js and Tailwind CSS.
+Successfully developed several UI clones, including Google, Hulu, WhatsApp and many more which can be viewed below.

 ## 🌐 Socials: